LVPlayground/playground/javascript/features/games_deathmatch/README.md

 --------------------|--------------
 `Lag compensation`  | Whether lag compensation should be enabled.
 `Map markers`       | Whether map markers should be enabled for participants.
+`Objective`         | What the objective of the game is, which defines the winning conditions.
 `Team damage`       | Whether players in the same team can issue damage to each other.

 [1]: ../games#options-when-registering-a-game